Giorgio Chiellini injury: Defender set for lengthy spell out with ruptured cruciate ligament | Goal.com

 Chiellini's absence will be a major blow for Juventus as the club looks to win its ninth straight Serie A title in 2019-20, as well as its first Champions League title since 1995-96.

-The veteran has been a stalwart for Juve since joining the club prior to the 2005-06 season, and made 25 league starts last season as the Bianconeri won their eighth consecutive Serie A title.
+The veteran has been a stalwart for Juve since joining the club prior to the 2005-06 season, making 25 league starts last season as the Bianconeri won their eighth consecutive Serie A title.

 The veteran duo's presence in the Juve lineup meant there was surprisingly no room for Matthijs de Ligt, who joined from Ajax in the off-season in a €75 million (£68m/$84m) transfer.